Stephen Banfield

 Stephen David Banfield (born 1951) is a musicologist, music historian and retired academic.
 He was Elgar Professor of Music at the University of Birmingham from 1992 to 2003, and then Stanley Hugh Badock Professor of Music at the University of Bristol from 2003 to his retirement at the end of 2012; he has since been an emeritus professor at Bristol.

+Biography

 Banfield was educated at Clare College, Cambridge, St John's College, Oxford, and Harvard University where he was a Frank Knox Fellow.
 His DPhil was awarded by the University of Oxford in 1979 for his thesis "Solo song in England from 1900 to 1940: Critical studies of the late flowering of a romantic genre".
+During the 1970s he was an occasional composer: his Capriccio for recorder and piano (1972) and Three Miniatures for descant recorder (1974) have been recorded.